Take the Next Step

-Students completing the certificate will demonstrate attainment of knowledge and skills that meet the needs of the workforce as articulated by business executives and hiring managers.
-These skills include the ability to communicate clearly in oral and in written form, critical thinking, multicultural competency, and ethical judgment.
+Students completing the certificate will demonstrate the attainment of knowledge and skills that meet the needs of the workforce as articulated by business executives and hiring managers.
+These skills include the ability to communicate clearly in oral and written form, critical thinking, multicultural competency, and ethical judgment.

 This certificate requires 18 credit hours in addition to any course prerequisites.

-View Career Advancement Skills II Certificate program information and requirements in the Academic Catalog.
+View Career Advancement Skills II certificate program information and requirements in the Academic Catalog.